softwareconstruction240/softwareconstruction/instruction/code-quality-rubric/code-quality-rubric.md

 # Chess Code Quality Rubric

-This document lists the criteria that the TAs will be using to grade your source code quality.
+This document lists the criteria used to grade your source code quality.

 | Category | Criteria | Weight |